Moroccan cuisine: Main dishes

 The main Moroccan dish people are most familiar with is couscous; lamb is the most commonly eaten meat in Morocco, usually eaten in a tagine with a wide selection of vegetables.
 Chicken is also very commonly used in tagines or roasted.
 They also use additional ingredients such as plums, boiled eggs, and lemon.
 Like their national food, the tagine has a unique taste of popular spices such as saffron, cumin, cinnamon, ginger, and cilantro, as well as ground red pepper.

 Moroccan cuisine has ample seafood dishes.
 European pilchard is caught in large but declining quantities.
 Other fish species include mackerel, anchovy, sardinella, and horse mackerel.

 Other famous Moroccan dishes are pastilla (also spelled basteeya or bestilla), tanjia, and rfissa.

 A big part of the daily meal is bread.
 Bread in Morocco is principally made from durum wheat semolina known as khobz.
 Bakeries are very common throughout Morocco and fresh bread is a staple in every city, town, and village.
 The most common is whole-grain coarse ground or white-flour bread or baguettes.
 There are also a number of flat breads and pulled unleavened pan-fried breads.

 In addition, there are dried salted meats and salted preserved meats such as khlea and g'did (basically sheep bacon), which are used to flavor tagines or used in el rghaif, a folded savory Moroccan pancake.

 Soups

-Harira, a typical heavy soup, eaten during winter to warm up and is usually served for dinner.
+Harira, a typical heavy soup, is eaten during winter to warm up and is usually served for dinner.
 It is typically eaten with plain bread or with dates during the month of Ramadan.
 Bissara is a broad bean-based soup that is also consumed during the colder months of the year.

+Beboush, a savory and slightly spicy snail soup, is a traditional delicacy in Moroccan cuisine.
+It is made by simmering tender snails in a fragrant broth infused with a medley of aromatic spices, including cumin, coriander, and mint.

 Salads

-Salads include both raw and cooked vegetables, served either hot or cold. include zaalouk, an aubergine and tomato mixture, and taktouka (a mixture of tomatoes, smoked green peppers, garlic, and spices) characteristic of the cities of Taza and Fes, in the Atlas.
+Salads include both raw and cooked vegetables, served either hot or cold.
+They include zaalouk, an aubergine and tomato mixture, and taktouka (a mixture of tomatoes, smoked green peppers, garlic, and spices) characteristic of the cities of Taza and Fes, in the Atlas.
 Another cold salad is called bakoula, or khoubiza, consisting of braised mallow leaves, but can also be made with spinach or arugula, with parsley, cilantro, lemon, olive oil, and olives.